 Re: DATA LOSS!
 Every surveyors worst nightmare

-Could someone from Faro comment as to whether the check for file size of zerojcoco3 wrote: ↑Thu Jun 06, 2019 5:27 pm Yes they should fail if locked, but in one case the scanner did not indicate a failure to record scans.
+jcoco3 wrote: Thu Jun 06, 2019 5:27 pm Yes they should fail if locked, but in one case the scanner did not indicate a failure to record scans.
 Was not until one of my people came back from halfway across the country until we discovered that switch had been bumped when inserting the card and was locked.
-Was an expensive flight back to rescan
+Was an expensive flight back to rescan :(

 We believe the scanner did not indicate a failure to scan due to a glitch or something so it was kind of a double whammy.
 We had only had that happen once before in 2011.
 The scanner in both cases was a 120.
 Other than that, it has been "old faithful" to us and still working great today.